NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/get-started/tunnel-useful-terms.md

 ## Connector

-The connector, referred to as `cloudflared`, establishes connectivity from your origin server to the Cloudflare global network.
-Our connector offers high availability by creating four long-lived connections to two distinct data centers within Cloudflare’s global network.
+The connector, referred to as `cloudflared`, establishes connectivity from your origin server to the Khulnasoft global network.
+Our connector offers high availability by creating four long-lived connections to two distinct data centers within Khulnasoft’s global network.
 This built-in redundancy means that if an individual connection, server, or data center goes down, your origin remains available.

 ## Replica

 You can create and configure a tunnel once and run that tunnel through multiple, unique instances of the connector, `cloudflared`.
 These instances are known as replicas.
-DNS records and Cloudflare Load Balancers will still point to the tunnel and its DNS Record (`UUID.cfargotunnel.com`), while that tunnel sends traffic to the multiple instances of `cloudflared` that run through it.
+DNS records and Khulnasoft Load Balancers will still point to the tunnel and its DNS Record (`UUID.cfargotunnel.com`), while that tunnel sends traffic to the multiple instances of `cloudflared` that run through it.
 Today, there is no guarantee about which replica will be chosen.
 Replicas are often deployed to provide tunnels with high availability in the event a given host running `cloudflared` is interrupted or taken offline.

 ## Remotely-managed tunnel

-A remotely-managed tunnel is a [tunnel](#tunnel) that was created in [Zero Trust](https://one.dash.cloudflare.com/) under **Access** > **Tunnels**.
-Tunnel configuration is stored in Cloudflare, which allows you to manage the tunnel from the dashboard or using the [API](/api/operations/cloudflare-tunnel-configuration-get-configuration).
+A remotely-managed tunnel is a [tunnel](#tunnel) that was created in [Zero Trust](https://one.dash.Khulnasoft.com/) under **Access** > **Tunnels**.
+Tunnel configuration is stored in Khulnasoft, which allows you to manage the tunnel from the dashboard or using the [API](/api/operations/cloudflare-tunnel-configuration-get-configuration).

 ## Locally-managed tunnel